 To experience the language of music, let’s try listening to a few examples.

 Firstly, let’s listen to the beginning of Symphony No. 5 by Ludwig van Beethoven.

 Indeed, it is the best-known movement in classical music.
-The iconic “duh-duh-duh-DUHHH” (short-short-short-long) opening phrase likes a punch in the nose.
+The iconic “duh-duh-duh-DUHHH” (short-short-short-long) opening phrase is like a punch in the nose.
 It comes out of nowhere and hits hard.